MohammedRila/ScanInstead1/replit.md

 - July 08, 2025.
 Created comprehensive legal pages (Terms of Service, Privacy Policy, FAQ, Features)
 - July 08, 2025.
 Designed legal content strategically to protect intellectual property while providing transparency
 - July 08, 2025.
 Added professional footer navigation with links to all legal and support pages
+- July 10, 2025.
+Successfully migrated database from Firebase to Supabase with full PostgreSQL support - VERIFIED working
+- July 10, 2025.
+Updated storage interface to use Drizzle ORM for type-safe database operations
+- July 10, 2025.
+Created comprehensive database schema with all tables (homeowners, pitches, salesmen, scan_tracking)
+- July 10, 2025.
+All database operations tested and working with Supabase PostgreSQL
+- July 10, 2025.
+Maintained all existing AI analysis features and hidden analytics with new database structure
 - July 06, 2025.
 Initial setup
 ```